nateg101/CV/README.md

 [Interests ](#interests)
 </div>

 I am a fullstack developer, a graduate from a top UK university and am currently studying at one of the most selective dev bootcamps.
-All this is backed by a 6 year career working as an energy analyst and supporting database development projects.
-I have a left a comfortable, varied and successful career to pursue the 'difficult' option, namely a career in software development.
-I have made this move because the tech industry is fast-paced, challenging and gives me the opportunity to solve problems on a daily basis.
+This is backed by a 6 year career working as an energy analyst and supporting database development projects.
+I have a left a comfortable, varied and successful career to pursue the 'difficult' option, namely a career as a developer.
+I have made this move because the tech industry is fast-paced, challenging and gives me the opportunity to solve problems on a daily basis, all of which I really love.

 ## Skills